xta0/xta0.me/_posts/2024-07-19-GenAI-Transformer-Block.md

 ### Multi-Layer Perceptron (MLP)

-In the last section of the [transformer architecture post](https://xta0.me/2024/11/10/GenAI-LLM-Transformer-Architecture.html), we examined the Microsoft's `Phi-3-mini-4k-instruct` model.
+In the last section of the [transformer architecture post](https://xta0.me/2024/11/10/GenAI-LLM-Transformer-Architecture.html), we examined Microsoft's `Phi-3-mini-4k-instruct` model.
 In this section, we will continue using this model as our running example to illustrate how `mlp` works.

 Previously, we saw that the output of an attention head is an attention-enhanced embedding, denoted as $\vec{E_i}$(`3072` dimensions).
 Our next step is to pass $\vec{E_i}$ through a sequence of linear transformations: